amitpriyankar/Memory-Manager/README.md

 # Memory-Manager
-A custome memory manager written in C++
+A custom memory manager written in C++